-Our performance-oriented compensation program consists of base salary, annual cash bonuses, long term equity incentives (including stock and option grants), benefits and, for certain senior executive officers, severance and termination protection.
-We believe that appropriately balancing the total compensation package and ensuring the viability of each component of the package is necessary in order to provide compensation which is competitive and to attract and retain talent.
+Our performance-oriented compensation program consists of base salary, annual cash bonuses, long-term equity incentives (including stock and stock option grants), benefits and, for certain senior executive officers, severance and termination protection.
+We believe that appropriately balancing the total compensation package and ensuring the viability of each component of the package is necessary in order to provide compensation that is competitive and to attract and retain talent.
 As a small company, we also try to optimize the mix of components to make such compensation programs cost effective for us.
-For example, on March 6, 2008, the compensation committee approved the issuance of shares of restricted common stock in lieu of a portion of certain executive officers' cash bonuses earned in 2007.
-The compensation committee determined that paying a portion of these bonuses in stock (approximately \$300,000 in the aggregate) helped reduce our cash outflow while also providing longer term equity-based incentive compensation to our executive officers.
+Our compensation committee approved our 2008 Senior Management Incentive Compensation Plan, or 2008 Incentive Plan, which permitted bonuses earned for 2008 to be paid in a combination of cash and stock or, under certain circumstances or at the election of the participants, entirely in stock.
+Likewise, our compensation committee also recently approved our 2009 Senior Management Incentive Compensation Plan, or 2009 Incentive Plan, which also permits bonuses earned for 2009 to be paid in a combination of cash and stock or, under certain circumstances or at the election of the participants, entirely in stock.
+The compensation committee in both cases determined that paying even a portion of these bonuses in stock would help reduce our cash outflow while also providing longer term equity-based incentive compensation to our executive officers.